wangyouyue/SDM_product-230225_Yin-SD_tracking/README.md

 For the strict consistency check above, the expected result is `RESULT: PASS`.

-For trajectory reconstruction and visualization, you can then reuse the existing Python post-processing scripts in each case's `results/` directory.
+For trajectory reconstruction and visualization, use the maintained identity-safe workflow under `scale-rm/test/case/shallowcloud/tracking_postprocess/`.
+The small scripts retained in each case's `results/` directory are compatibility entry points to this shared implementation.

 Concrete files to edit/check for these settings:
 - Main model switch file (all cases): `run.conf`